 Develop a Sourcing Strategy That Engages Candidates Effectively

-In the current age, a successful tech recruiting strategy must engage these cherished candidates.
+In the current age, a successful tech recruiter must engage these cherished candidates.
 They’re solid gold prospects, but many are jaded by a job market that makes them feel like nothing more than a pricey commodity.
-The trick to differentiating yourself as a recruiter is to meet candidates on their own territory.
+The trick to differentiating yourself as a recruiter is to meet candidates on their territory.

 One way that ManTech engages contract talent is by creating and maintaining “communities of practice”—forums for interaction with experts and resources in hot specialties like cloud technologies and offensive and defensive cybersecurity practices.

 Two of ManTech’s communities of practice are called Network-Centric Solutions and Insider Threat Program, a cybersecurity forum.
 “Our professionals really like getting together to hear about different contracts,” says Gardner.
 Their communities of practice provide the forums in which their professionals discuss best practices and common implementation patterns to deliver solutions that solve their customers’ needs.